 VHS provides everything needed to foster an animal – veterinary care, food, dishes, litter box, litter, travel carrier, collar and leash, etc. Foster families must bring their charges in for medical checkups and return them once they have reached adoptable status…and provide lots of love and attention, of course!

 To become a foster, the first step is to attend a Foster Families Workshop (volunteers only need to attend 1 workshop).
 All members of a household responsible for care of the animal(s) must attend.
-No workshops are scheduled at this time; please contact Emily Scholz (firstname.lastname@example.org) rearding the foster program.
+Please contact Emily Scholz (firstname.lastname@example.org) rearding the foster program.